-As of December 31, 2023 and 2022, the aggregate transaction price allocated to unsatisfied or partially satisfied performance obligations was approximately \$13.89 billion and \$8.80 billion, with 66.9% and 72.1% expected to be recognized in the subsequent twelve months.
+As of December 31, 2024 and 2023, the aggregate transaction price allocated to unsatisfied or partially satisfied performance obligations was approximately \$16.76 billion and \$13.89 billion, with 67.1% and 66.9% expected to be recognized in the subsequent twelve months.
 These amounts represent management's estimates of the consolidated revenues that are expected to be realized from the remaining portion of firm orders under fixed price contracts not yet completed or for which work had not yet begun as of such dates.
 For purposes of calculating remaining performance obligations, Quanta includes all estimated revenues attributable to consolidated joint ventures and VIEs, revenues from funded and unfunded portions of government contracts to the extent they are reasonably expected to be realized and revenues from change orders and claims to the extent management believes additional contract revenues will be earned and are deemed probable of collection.
-Excluded from remaining performance obligations are potential orders under MSAs and non-fixed price contracts expected to be completed within one year.
+Excluded from remaining performance obligations are potential orders under MSAs and expected revenues under certain non-fixed price contracts.